Monaural sound: Both

 Instances of both "merged stereo" and "mirrored mono" can occur when the stereo channels are merged to a mono system with stereo headphone compatibility or when a mono system has "twin speakers" (or "pseudo-stereo").

-Other applications that involve mirrored mono with merged stereo occur when MONO is available as an internal feature of a device that can toggle between STEREO and MONO, for instance many FM radios are capable of toggling between MONO and STEREO in a way where stereo can both MERGE into mono, and then MIRROR between both stereo speakers.
-This tactic can also be used on other devices, of which computer software and some video games will have a feature that will allow STEREO or MONO for the soundtrack, in which sometimes this can facilitate MERGING stereo internally to spare one from using a Y adapter with LEFT and RIGHT RCA plugs when using mono equipment, such as guitar amplifiers.
+Other applications that involve mirrored mono with merged stereo occur when mono is available as an internal feature of a device that can toggle between stereo and mono.
+For instance, many FM radios are capable of toggling between mono and stereo in a way where a stereo signal is merged into mono and then mirrored between stereo speakers.
+Some computer software and video games allow stereo or mono for the soundtrack, merging stereo internally to spare one from using a Y adapter with left and right RCA plugs when using mono equipment, such as guitar amplifiers.

 Native stereo equipment with mono-only features

 Some TV/VCR combo decks on the market had stereo TV functionality with "twin speakers", whereas the VCR feature was only mono, which is typical of "consumer-grade VCRs" from decades ago.
 Some of these devices even had front RCA inputs for composite video (yellow), and mono audio (white) in which many of these devices didn't even have a right-channel RCA plug (red) even if it was just for "merging" stereo into mono for mono soundtracks to be recorded onto videotapes.
 This is odd since one would think that a "right channel" would be included for A/V in on a TV which had MTS stereo TV sound on its tuner.

 Some stereo receivers will also include mono microphone inputs.